* Was an ardent supporter of Nicaragua’s Marxist Sandinista government in the 1980s

 De Blasio Blames Gun, Not Islam, for Jihadist Mass Murder That Kills 50 in Orlando, Florida

-On June 11, 2016, 29-year-old jihadist Omar Mateen committed the worst mass shooting ever on American soil, when he opened fire at the Pulse — an Orlando, Florida gay nightclub — and murdered at least 50 people while wounding another 53.
+On June 11, 2016, 29-year-old jihadist Omar Mateen committed the worst mass shooting ever to take place on American soil, when he opened fire at the Pulse — an Orlando, Florida gay nightclub — and murdered at least 50 people while wounding another 53.
 Mateen was a Muslim who had pledged allegiance to the Islamic State terrorist organization and mentioned the Boston Marathon jihad killers in a 911 call that he placed just before he began shooting.
 Shortly after the incident, Mayor de Blasio tried to make a case for rolling back Americans’ Second Amendment rights, tweeting: “We mourn with the people of Orlando and the LGBT community as a whole on the news that — once again — we have lost precious lives to the gun.”

 Defending The Black Lives Matter Movement